 But now that I understand some of these facts about sensory challenges, I think of it this way.
-What I can't stand hearing someone scratch their nails on a chalkboard?
+What if I couldn't stand hearing someone scratch their nails on a chalkboard?
 Now imagine hearing this all day continuously.
 Do you think I might be stressed out?

 If you are an individual with autism, be equally open to getting some relief and learning how to navigate around some of your touch issues.
 As I learned from my acquaintances at Wrong Planet, it helps for parents and kids, boyfriends and girlfriends, etc. to talk to each other and learn what works and what does not work.